Hoosat-Oy/htn-core-lib/docs/transaction.md

 ## Adding inputs

-Transaction inputs are instances of either [Input](https://github.com/bitpay/bitcore/tree/master/packages/kaspacore-lib/lib/transaction/input) or its subclasses. `Input` has some abstract methods, as there is no actual concept of a "signed input" in the bitcoin scripting system (just valid signatures for `OP_CHECKSIG` and similar opcodes).
+Transaction inputs are instances of either [Input](https://github.com/bitpay/bitcore/tree/master/packages/hoosatcore-lib/lib/transaction/input) or its subclasses. `Input` has some abstract methods, as there is no actual concept of a "signed input" in the bitcoin scripting system (just valid signatures for `OP_CHECKSIG` and similar opcodes).
 They are stored in the `input` property of `Transaction` instances.

-Kaspacore contains two implementations of `Input`, one for spending _Pay to Public Key Hash_ outputs (called `PublicKeyHashInput`) and another to spend _Pay to Script Hash_ outputs for which the redeem script is a Multisig script (called `MultisigScriptHashInput`).
+Hoosatcore contains two implementations of `Input`, one for spending _Pay to Public Key Hash_ outputs (called `PublicKeyHashInput`) and another to spend _Pay to Script Hash_ outputs for which the redeem script is a Multisig script (called `MultisigScriptHashInput`).

 All inputs have the following five properties: